markus93/DSHomework1/readme.txt

 	(in order to get help use -h)

 2. Running unit tests for server and client
- (assuming your current directory is "DSHomework1/tests")
+ (assuming your current directory is "DSHomework1/tests").
+Note while testing make sure that there are no active servers on local host.
 	python2.7 -m unittest test_server
 	python2.7 -m unittest test_client